tjworks/tapdata-docs-en/docs/user-guide/real-time-data-hub/etl-mode/create-etl-task.md

 4. (Optional) Click the 🔍 icon to find the source table you want to synchronize and drag it to the right target data source.

-5. In the pop-up dialogenter the task name and choose whether to run the task.
+5. In the pop-up dialog enter the task name and choose whether to run the task.

    ![Create Task](../../../images/create_etl_task.gif)